patmalcolm91/Miscellaneous-GIS-Scripts/README.md

 Contains python scripts to perform various tasks.
 Some are written as processing scripts, others are meant to be loaded for use in Expressions (e.g. for use with the Field Calculator), and others are meant to simply be run from the python window in QGIS.

 ## Aggregate OD Lines
 Aggregates Origin-Destination pair lines into groups based on user-supplied polygonal areas.
+QGIS 3 processing script.
 ![Explanation of OD Line Aggregation](images/FlowAggregationIllustration.png)
 ### Parameters
 * OD Line Layer: Layer containing the origin-destination pair lines.